garrypolley/lc101-kc/February 13, 2017/readme.md

-# LC101 KC January 12th, 2016
+# LC101 KC February 13th, 2017

-WHAT WILL BE COVERED
+We'll cover how to secure an application with user's and passwords.